 by Andrea Cagan

-A biography written by a biography-mill author who didn't interview Rawat, used no newspaper, magazine or academic articles about Rawat and whose "sources" were all close, confirmed, long-time devotees of Prem Rawat and who was paid $60,000 by the Prem Rawat Foundation for her trouble.
+A "biography" written by a biography-mill author who didn't interview Rawat, used no newspaper, magazine or academic articles about Rawat and whose "sources" were all close, confirmed, long-time devotees of Prem Rawat.
+She was paid $60,000 by the Prem Rawat Foundation for her trouble.

 It is, however, an invaluable source for determining the revisionist history and "spin" Rawat wanted printed about his life in 2005.
 Some interesting sections are available below: